-- Successful completion of four OUA full degree level units at pass level, of which one must be APC100.
+- Successful completion of four OUA full degree level subjects at pass level, of which one must be APC100.
 (This satisfies English language competency requirement.)

-Successful completion of one full time semester (four standard units) towards an Undergraduate or higher level of study at an Australian University (separate evidence of English proficiency is not required)
+Successful completion of one full time semester (four standard subjects) towards an Undergraduate or higher level of study at an Australian University (separate evidence of English proficiency is not required)